Andover, Hampshire: Politics

 Andover was the name of a constituency of the House of Commons of the Parliament of England from 1295 to 1307, and again from 1586, then of the Parliament of Great Britain from 1707 to 1800, and of the Parliament of the United Kingdom from 1801 to 1918.
 It was a parliamentary borough, represented by two Members of Parliament (MPs) until 1868, and by one member from 1868 to 1885.
 The name was then transferred to a county constituency electing one MP from 1885 until 1918.

 Currently, Andover is in the constituency of North West Hampshire, which since 2015 has been represented in the House of Commons by Kit Malthouse for the Conservatives.

 When the Borough Council and Andover Rural District Council were abolished in the local government reorganisation of 1974, and replaced by Test Valley Borough Council (whose area extends south to the edge of Southampton), Andover became an unparished area, secularly, for 34 years.
 Andover Town Council was revived in May 2010, the townsfolk electing an initial 19 members, and since 2017 has included a Town Mayor.

 Transport

 Bus

+Buses in Andover all service Andover, Hampshire Bus Station, with a majority using this as their end/start point.
+It is located in the centre of town, off Western Avenue (the A3057) and West Street.
+It is built on the side of the multi-story car park, joined to the Chantry Centre, the local shopping centre.
+In general, the bus station is located within the vicinity of the local Andover College, leisure centre, church and high street.
+As of September 2024, only two bus companies service the bus station.
+These are: Stagecoach South, and Salisbury Reds (part of Go South Coast / Go-Ahead Group).
+However the majority of routes are only serviced by Stagecoach, Salisbury Reds only co-operates the Activ8 route.
+There is one more company that offers a route, however this is not open to all, as it has to be registered for.
+This is operated by Hampshire Community Transport.

 Almost all areas of the town are served, and there are longer distance connections to the surrounding towns and villages.
 The majority of the buses in the town are operated by Stagecoach South, including inter-urban services to Basingstoke and Salisbury.

 The Active8 service connects the smaller town of Tidworth with Andover and Salisbury, and is operated by both Stagecoach and Salisbury Reds, a brand of Go South Coast.
 This service is rare in Hampshire in that the operators provide a combined timetable and accept each other's tickets.

 In 2002 the town became part of the Cango community bus network.